scions-of-silverymoon/user-guide/_guides/roleplay.md

 Anything that happens in DA does not carry over to the server canon, though you might have your character remember the occurrence in a vague dream, if you wish.

 ---

-## Summary

-**How to Roleplay:**

-**How to RP:**
-- Find partner or NPC in looking-for-rp
-- Coordinate in out-of-character; roll dice in dice-rolls
-- Use timer in roleplay-xp
-- Rules: 2/3 scene limit per character, off-limits roleplaying & NPCing

-**How to:**
-- Format a Post
-- Use RPXP: Commands, Asynch vs Synch
-- Ask for NPC
-- PvP

 **Ping Staff if you need help!**